SESYNC-ci/basic-git-lesson/_slides/github.md

 <!--split-->

-A commit is a unit of work; any collection of changes to files in the repository.
+A commit is a unit of work: any collection of changes to files in the repository.
+A versioned project is like a tree of commits, although the current tree has just one **branch**.
 After a worker creates a **clone**, the local copy is in the same place as the **origin**.

 ![]({{ site.baseurl }}/images/atlassian_clone.svg){:width="40%"}
 *[Image][syncing] by Atlassian / [CC BY]*